recruitlyio/assignments-fullstack/readme.md

 | **Backend handles prompt construction** | Separation of concerns — frontend stays clean |
 | **No database for MVP** | Focus on functionality over persistence |

-**Trade-off**: If scaled for production, question caching and database storage would be necessary. png
+**Trade-off**: If scaled for production, question caching and database storage would be necessary.(2 sample Images Attached )

 ---